oroinc/documentation/user_doc/back_office/system/payment_rules/index.rst

    #) Specify the destination (e.g. select a Country, or select a country and state; for the most granularity you may provide a distinct list of postal codes to apply the payment rule for.

 #.
-In the **Conditions** section, specify the expression that describes the conditions when this payment rule should be applied.
+In the **Expression** section, specify the expression that describes the conditions when this payment rule should be applied.
 For example, *account = 1*.

    ..
 TODO what keywords we really can use here?